zevilz/zImageOptimizer/README.md

 - 11.03.2018 - 0.9.3 - added a restoration of original files if their size is less or equal than optimized files size
 - 27.02.2018 - 0.9.2 - fixed PNG file permissions if the script does not work from files owner
 - 27.02.2018 - 0.9.1 - [added new features](https://github.com/zevilz/zImageOptimizer/releases/tag/0.9.1) and bugfixes
-- 25.02.2018 - 0.9.0 - added support for working the script on MacOS 10.10+ with automatic install dependences
+- 25.02.2018 - 0.9.0 - added support for working the script on MacOS 10.10+ with automatic install dependencies
 - 24.02.2018 - 0.8.1 - [added new parameter, updated info after optimizing, small fixes and small code refactoring](https://github.com/zevilz/zImageOptimizer/releases/tag/0.8.1)
 - 04.12.2017 - 0.8.0 - [new features, bugfixes and code refactoring](https://github.com/zevilz/zImageOptimizer/releases/tag/0.8.0)
-- 30.11.2017 - 0.7.0 - added support for working the script on FreeBSD with automatic install dependences, [bug fixes and more](https://github.com/zevilz/zImageOptimizer/releases/tag/0.7.0)
+- 30.11.2017 - 0.7.0 - added support for working the script on FreeBSD with automatic install dependencies, [bug fixes and more](https://github.com/zevilz/zImageOptimizer/releases/tag/0.7.0)
-- 28.11.2017 - 0.6.0 - added support for automatic install dependences on RHEL 6+ and Fedora 24+
+- 28.11.2017 - 0.6.0 - added support for automatic install dependencies on RHEL 6+ and Fedora 24+
 - 25.11.2017 - 0.5.0 - bug fixes and code refactoring
-- 25.11.2017 - 0.4.0 - added support for automatic install dependences on Debian 7.* and some bugfixes
+- 25.11.2017 - 0.4.0 - added support for automatic install dependencies on Debian 7.* and some bugfixes
-- 23.11.2017 - 0.3.0 - added support for automatic install dependences on CentOS 6.*
+- 23.11.2017 - 0.3.0 - added support for automatic install dependencies on CentOS 6.*
 - 22.11.2017 - 0.2.3 - some bug fixes
-- 21.11.2017 - 0.2.2 - added support for automatic install dependences on CentOS 7.*
+- 21.11.2017 - 0.2.2 - added support for automatic install dependencies on CentOS 7.*
 - 20.11.2017 - 0.2.1 - some bug fixes
 - 20.11.2017 - 0.2.0 - added [some features](https://github.com/zevilz/zImageOptimizer/releases/tag/0.2.0) and code refactoring
 - 19.11.2017 - 0.1.1 - some bug fixes